samudriawan/pc-company-next/README.md

 `Still not completed yet.`

 This app is part of my learning process of fullstack web app built using Next.js framework.
 I use Chakra UI for quick UI style.
-My focus for building the app learn about React.js, Typescript, NextAuth, other Backend side and some architecture such as Test Driven Development (TDD).
+My focus for building the app learn about React.js, Typescript, NextAuth, other Backend side and some architecture such as Test Driven Development (TDD) and Event-Driven Architecture.

 ## App Idea